IBM/invoke-wml-using-cognos-custom-control/README.md

-# invoke-wml-using-cognos-custom-control
+# Invoke Watson Machine Learning Model and Display model output at run time on Cognos Dashboard
 ***Work In Progress***

+Cognos 11 is not only positioned towards the professional report author but specifically towards power users and data scientists by offering Watson-like features such as natural language search and automatic proposal of charts.
+Now with all these latest features in cognos, interacting or communicating with cloud hosted services is also possible from the cognos application.

-It is always a tedious task to see a real time Watson Machine Learning(wml) model output from Cognos application.
+It was always a tedious task to display a real time Watson Machine Learning(WML) model output from Cognos application.
-To achieve that, we then need to have an external mechanism to invoke the model, pass the required input parameters and finally the scores are written back to the database.
+To achieve that, we need to have an external mechanism to invoke the model, pass the required input parameters and finally the scores are written back to the database.
 Cognos reads the latest scores from the database and displays on the dashboard.
-This is a little tedious process of displaying the machine learning model outputs at run time.

 The latest version of Cognos comes with Custom control feature.
 It gives the capability to create a real time dashboard where we can pass the inputs through a custom widget which internally invokes the model through REST API, gets the output and displays on the dashboard.

-For this, one need to build a custom widget using Java Script to get inputs and to show outputs as d3 chart.
-Then this widget can be imported into Cognos dashboard and gets real time output.
-In this pattern, we will demonstrate to build custom widget, integration of the custom widget in Cognos and to invoke the Machine learning model from the Cognos Dashboard.
+For this, one need to build a custom control using Java Script to get inputs and to show outputs as chart/table.
+Then this control can be imported into Cognos dashboard and gets real time output.
+In this pattern, we demonstrate to build custom control, integration of the custom control in Cognos, invoke the Machine learning model from the Cognos Dashboard and show model output at run time on Cognos Dashboard.

-The dataset considered here is Telecom sample customer data, using that data we Predict behaviour to retain the customers.
+The dataset considered for this pattern is `Sample Customer Data in Telecom Domain`.
+Using the dataset, the behaviour to retain the customers is predicted.
 You can analyse all relevant customer data and develop focused customer retention programs.

-For this, one need to build a custom widget using Java Script to get inputs and to show outputs as [d3 chart](https://d3js.org/).
-Then this widget can be imported into Cognos dashboard and gets real time output.
+**Use case**

+Customer churn occurs when customers or subscribers stop doing business with a company or service, also known as customer attrition.
+It is also referred as loss of clients or customers.
+One industry in which churn rates are particularly useful is the telecommunications industry, because most customers have multiple options from which to choose within a geographic location.

+Using this kind of data and with the help of watson machine learning model output, you will be able to predict the most likely churn customers(telecom customers) from the cognos dashboard and by taking appropriate actions (such as giving offers and needful service) will decrease the churn rate and prevent customer attrition.
+In other words we would be able to identify which customers are at risk of loosing?

+> The data file in the `data` directory - `Telco-Customer-Churn.csv` has been downloaded from [here](https://www.kaggle.com/blastchar/telco-customer-churn) .

-After going through this code pattern, you should be able to:
+When the reader has completed this code pattern, one will be able to:
-- create a real time dashboard using cognos custom control.
+- create a real time dashboard using Cognos custom control.
-- can invoke machine learning or predictive models hosted on cloud.
-- can import the external java script build charts to cognos application.
+- import the external java script to Cognos reports.
+- invoke machine learning models hosted on cloud through REST API from Cognos.

 ## Flow

 ![WRML_Cognos](https://github.com/srikanthIBM/invoke-wml-using-cognos-custom-control/blob/master/images/RWML_Arch.png)

-1. Create the forms using js and charts using D3js.
+1. Create the custom control widget using Javascript.
-2. Create Watson Machine Learning or the predictive Model.
+2. Create Watson Machine Learning Model and deploy as web service.
-3. Launch Cognos either on Google chrome or mozilla firefox.
+3. Launch Cognos on web browser.
-4. From the cognos dashboard, pass the input parameters in the form and click submit button.
+4. Create the Cognos report using Custom Control and run the report.
-5. Invokes ML models based on the input paramaeters.
+5. Report invokes WML model based on the input paramaeters.
-6. Gets output from the model and sends to the cognos dashboard to display
+6. Gets output from the WML model and displays on the Cognos dashboard.
+Dashboard gets updated with real time WML model output.

 # Included Components